 Anyone facing a divorce or separation involving a child custody determination is likely to have numerous questions.
 When it comes to taking care of your children, you can never have too much knowledge.

 The first thing you should do is call an experienced lawyer from Venzon Law Firm PC.
 Catharine Venzon and Chad Pidanick are certified in New York as Attorneys for the Child, and our entire team has a wealth of experience handling a range of child-related family law matters.
-We have been serving clients in Buffalo, Niagara Falls and all of Western New York for 36 years.
+We have been serving clients in Buffalo, Niagara Falls and all of Western New York since 1984.

 Find the answers to your questions and talk with an attorney from our legal team.

 Physical custody involves which parent has the child in the home at what times, and legal custody involves the power to make decisions on behalf of the child, including schooling, medical decisions and other important parenting choices.

 In most cases, neither parent gets sole physical custody.
 Courts prefer parenting plans in which both parents have quality time with the child.
 Domestic abuse cases and other cases involving problems with the parents can result in one parent getting sole custody.

 Most parenting plans are determined by both of the parties creating a parenting plan together in a negotiation outside of court.
 However, when negotiations of this kind are unsuccessful, these issues can be decided in court.

 In most divorces, the court will issue temporary custody and visitation orders that will stay in effect during the divorce process.
 In some cases, divorcing spouses can use the temporary orders as a starting point for creating their own custody agreements.